 15. Dust Control Gravel Operation Haul Roads

 Dust complaints have been numerous from citizens adjacent to and/or users of gravel pit haul roads.
-It is proposed to continue dust control measures on these roads on an as required basis in 2001.
+It is proposed to continue dust control measures on these roads on an as required basis.

 17. Roadside Garbage Cleanup

 There are individuals who on occasion will dump deleterious materials in the County Right-of-ways.
 County staff and equipment is used to clean up this material.
-If the perpetrator can be identified, the work is charged back.
+If the perpetrator can be identified, the work is charged back and fines are issued as applicable.

 18. Environmental Reclamation Fund